-- Immediately afterwards, T makes a subtle stroking movement with one or both hands about 10 to 20 centimetres above C’s body.
+- Immediately afterwards, T makes a subtle wiping movement with one or both hands about 10 to 20 centimetres above C’s body.
 Beginning at the solar plexus towards the head and beyond the head.
-Even if it sounds strange: With it T strokes the trauma energy from the body of C. Absolutely: without the slightest physical touch.
+Even if it sounds strange: With it T wipes the trauma energy from the body of C. Absolutely: without the slightest physical touch.

 - Right now C should keep her/his eyes closed.
 An opening of the eyes would distract C from the inner perception by external perception, whereby the release effect of the trauma detachment would possibly be overlooked or rather “over felt”.
 If the release effect is not perceived from C immediately, this does not mean that the trauma detachment has failed.
 The release effect often comes in waves.
 With some people in gentle waves, with others powerful.
 With some people are so powerful that they get scared and T have to calm them down.